 J: ja to just now

-jawelnofine (exclamation, informal) – Literally, “yes (ja in Afrikaans), well, no, fine”, all in a single word.
+jawelnofine (exclamation) – Literally, “yes (ja in Afrikaans), well, no, fine”, all in a single word.
 An expression of resignation or puzzlement similar to “How about that?”

-jislaaik (exclamation, informal) – Expression of outrage, surprise or consternation: “Jislaaik, I spilled coffee on my laptop!”
+jislaaik (exclamation) – Expression of outrage, surprise or consternation: “Jislaaik, I spilled coffee on my laptop!”
 From the Afrikaans.

 Joburg (noun) – Johannesburg, South Africa’s largest city.
 Once informal, it is now used on the City of Johannesburg logo.

-Joeys (noun, informal) – Johannesburg, South Africa’s largest city
+Joeys (noun) – Johannesburg, South Africa’s largest city

-jol (noun, verb and adjective, informal) – Celebration, fun, party (noun); celebrate, have fun, party, dance and drink (verb).
+jol (noun, verb and adjective) – Celebration, fun, party (noun); celebrate, have fun, party, dance and drink (verb).
 A person who does these things is a joller.
 From the Afrikaans for “dance” or “party”; perhaps related to “jolly”.
 Occasionally spelled “jawl” or “jorl”.

-Jozi (noun, informal) – Johannesburg, South Africa’s largest city
+Jozi (noun) – Johannesburg, South Africa’s largest city

 K: kaaskop to kwela-kwela

-kaaskop, chiskop, chizkop, cheesekop (noun, informal) – Bald person, or person with a shaved head.
+kaaskop, chiskop, chizkop, cheesekop (noun) – Bald person, or person with a shaved head.
 “Kop” is Afrikaans for head.
-“Kaas” is the Afrikaans for head, but the meaning is unclear.
+“Kaas” is the Afrikaans for cheese.
+Why “cheese head” means bald person is not clear.

 kasie (noun) – Shortened form of the Afrikaans lokasie (location), the older word for township – the low-income dormitory suburbs outside cities and towns to which black South Africans were confined during the apartheid era.